EUDAT-Training/B2DROP-B2SHARE-B2NOTE-B2FIND/01-b2drop.md

 ## 1. Register and login

-Before you can use the B2DROP service you have first to register as shown in figures .. and ..
+Before you can use the B2DROP service you have first to register as shown in figures 1 and 2 :

 <img align="centre" src="img/B2DROP_Regiser-Login_1.png">

 <img align="centre" src="img/B2DROP_Regiser-Login_2.png">

 ## 2. The main user interface
-After login you will get to the user interface where you can browse for files and .. :
+After login you are routed to the user interface where you can browse for files as shown in thenext three figures :

 <img align="centre" src="img/B2DROP_UI_1.png">
 <img align="centre" src="img/B2DROP_UI_2.png">
 <img align="centre" src="img/B2DROP_UI_3.png">

+By clicking on the icon with your user name in the right to corner, you can choose a file form your disc ...
 <img align="centre" src="img/B2DROP_UI_4.png">
 <img align="centre" src="img/B2DROP_UI_5.png">
 <img align="centre" src="img/B2DROP_UI_6.png">

 ## 3. Transfer file to B2SHARE
-You can now transfer the uplaoded file to the B2SHARE repository.
+You can now transfer the in B2DROP uploaded file to the B2SHARE repository.

 <img align="centre" src="img/B2DROP_2B2SHARE.png">

 ## 4. Upload a file to B2DROP
-To upload a file to B2DROP
+To upload a file to B2DROP press please the `+` button and choose a file.

 <img align="centre" src="img/B2DROP_UploadFile_1.png">
 <img align="centre" src="img/B2DROP_UploadFile_2.png">

 ## 5. Access and import shared files
-Furthermore you can import files, which are shared with you :
+Furthermore you can import files, which are shared with you.
+This is shown in teh sub following figures.

 <img align="centre" src="img/B2DROP_AccessSharedFile_1.png">
 <img align="centre" src="img/B2DROP_ImportSharedFile_1.png">